tallinn-learning/git-branch/README.md

-# git-branch master b bbb
+# git-branch master to update